DonoghueLab/SIMNETS-Analysis-Toolbox/README.md

 ### Quick-Guide ####
 The purpose of this toolbox is to generate dimensionality-reduced spike train similarity (SSIM) maps and Neuron Similarity (SIMNET) Maps from spike train data, facilitating visualization and further analysis.
 The toolbox integrates two algorithms to achieve this: 1) spike train distance metric described by Victor and Purpura (1996); 2) t-Distributed Stochastic Neighbor Embedding (tSNE) (Van der Maaten and Hinton 2008).
 To get started:

-1. Download the tool box from Github.
+1. Download the tool box from Github: https://github.com/DonoghueLab/SIMNETS

 2. Add toolbox to your MATLAB path.